Does my child have to be potty trained?

 We take many field trips throughout the year.
 We use the public START bus system to visit the Library, local parks, and attend special events at the Center for the Arts and other venues.
 We are located close to Snow King, and often take hikes on the paths there.

-We have occasional “Leave the Lunchbox at Home” days when the children help make lunch, or we may ask for some money to be left at school so we can go out to eat or have lunch delivered.
-Families provide snack items, such as fruit and crackers, and you will get a grocery list from us once or twice each month.
+Families provide lunch each day for their child, and we have occasional “Leave the Lunchbox at Home” days when the children help make lunch, or we may ask for money to be left at school so we can go out to lunch or have some food delivered.
+We provide snack items and a choice of organic 2% milk or soy milk at lunch time.

 We are open year round, and we loosely follow the Teton County School District calendar.
 We close between Christmas and New Year’s Day for Winter Break, and usually have two weeks for Spring Break at the end of March/beginning of April.